 RingCentral in particular has been on our radar for quite some time, especially following our close look at Gartner’s 2017 UCaaS Magic Quadrant.
 More recently, the vendor has announced some pretty impressive results at their 2018 Q2 earnings call, and has been selected for a few prominent industry awards.

 With so many strong options available, it can be difficult to make sense of what sets one vendor apart from the rest.
-We were always impressed with RingCentral’s offering, especially their inclusion of Glip for team collaboration — but we were really curious to dive a bit deeper and take a look at what exactly makes RingCentral such a strong choice in the Unified Communications market.
+We have always been impressed with RingCentral pricing and offerings, especially their inclusion of Glip for team collaboration — but we were really curious to dive a bit deeper and take a look at what exactly makes RingCentral such a strong choice in the Unified Communications market.

 Who is RingCentral?